sailfish009/mydl_C/.github/ISSUE_TEMPLATE/unexpected-problems-bugs.md

 ---
 name: "Unexpected behaviors / Bugs"
-about: Report unexpected behaviors or bugs in detectron2
+about: Report unexpected behaviors or bugs in mydl
 title: Please read & provide the following

 ---